TIBCOSoftware/snappydata/docs/howto.md

 ** Example - reading JSON documents**
 As mentioned before when dealing with JSON you have two challenges - (1) the data can be highly nested (2) the structure of the documents can keep changing.

-Here is a simple example that loads multiple JSON records that shows dealing with schema changes across documents -   [WorkingWithJson.scala](https://github.com/SnappyDataInc/snappydata/blob/master/examples/src/main/scala/org/apache/spark/examples/snappydata/WorkingWithJson.scala)
+Here is a simple example that loads multiple JSON records that show dealing with schema changes across documents -   [WorkingWithJson.scala](https://github.com/SnappyDataInc/snappydata/blob/master/examples/src/main/scala/org/apache/spark/examples/snappydata/WorkingWithJson.scala)

 !!!
 Note
 When loading data from sources like CSV or Parquet the files would need to be accessible from all the cluster members in SnappyData.
 Make sure it is NFS mounted or made accessible through the Cloud solution (shared storage like S3).